wealthkernel/api-documentation-guides/docs/sandbox/Sandbox-FAQ.md

 Similarly, we do not have up to date prices in Sandbox, and the ones that are generated each day stay the same for each ISIN.

+### Fees

+#### Sandbox

+Fee accrual, aggregation and charging is manual in sandbox, so if you want to test out fees, you'll need to contact your tenant manager.
+We will need the fee portfolio that you've set up and the accrual strategy details that you've agreed with your tenant manager.
+Typically we will simulate this for the previous month.

+#### Production

+In production this process is automated, with the only manual step being the payment out once fees have been charged.